Middle School Special Programs

 Held annually in the Krieger Auditorium, the Instructional Showcase highlights the year’s learning and celebrates academic excellence.
 All our families are invited to the program, which features Science Fair projects, original inventions, multimedia presentations, geometry posters and presentations, Judaica projects, Art and Woodshop projects, and much more.
 You’ll also enjoy performances by our 6th, 7th and 8th Grade music ensembles.
 Please join us for this exciting evening!
 Check the calendar and save the date.

-In mid-February, students and faculty step away from the formal curriculum and spend three full days exploring a common theme.
+In mid-April, students and faculty step away from the formal curriculum and spend three full days exploring a common theme.
 Guest presenters, field trips, hands-on activities, and multimedia projects are all part of this popular educational event.
-One of our goals of the Learning Festival is to connect students with their community.
+One of our goals of the Gitomer Family Learning Festival is to connect students with their community.

 Purim at KSMS is never complete without the 7th Grade Purim shpiels.
 These short skits are based upon the 7th Graders’ study of Megillat Esther.
 Each group is assigned a section of the story, a style to present it in (such as horror movie, children’s show, western), a catch phrase that needs to be said (like “some enchanted evening”), and a prop (like a parrot or a coconut).